 • Conduct research on academic integrity at the collegiate level, focusing on issues of special concern to regional schools.

-The consortium is directed by the Mann Center for Ethics and Leadership and an advisory committee of faculty and staff from across the Southeast.
+The consortium was founded by faculty and staff with the Mann Center for Ethics and Leadership, and is directed by an advisory committee of faculty and staff from across the Southeast.
 More details are coming soon!

 Sub-Regional Representative, Florida: Claire Stiles, Eckerd College (email)